-3. MONITORING
+3.0 MONITORING

-Another essential function of the Board is to monitor the performance of the organization in implementing its strategy and overall operational performance.
+3.1 Another essential function of the Board is to monitor the performance of the organization in implementing its strategy and overall operational performance including sustainability issues.

-4. COMPLIANCE
+4.0 COMPLIANCE

-The Board is charged with overseeing, reviewing and ensuring the integrity and effectiveness of the Company's compliance systems.
+4.1 The Board is charged with overseeing, reviewing and ensuring the integrity and effectiveness of the Company's compliance systems.
 The Board has an external independent auditor who is responsible for verifying the Company's compliance systems and reporting to the Board on those systems.

-5. RISK MANAGEMENT
+5.0 RISK MANAGEMENT

 - 5.1 Since Risk Management is a complex and critical component of the Company's governance, the Board will oversee and guide the detail of this area.
 The GMD/GCEO will be charged with implementing appropriate risk systems within the Company.
 Aspects of this process may be delegated. - 5.2 The Board recognizes the importance of identifying and controlling risks to ensure that they do not have a negative impact on the Company.
-Procedures have been established at the Board and Executive Management levels, which are designed to safeguard the assets and interests of the Company, and to ensure the integrity of reporting.

-- 5.3 Risk Management is considered a key governance and management process.
+The Board takes into account sustainability considerations when exercising its duties including among others the development and implementation of Company strategies, business plans, major plans of action and risk management. - 5.3 Procedures have been established at the Board and Executive Management levels, which are designed to safeguard the assets and interests of the Company, and to ensure the integrity of reporting. - 5.4 Risk Management is considered a key governance and management process.
 It is not an exercise merely to ensure regulatory compliance.
-Therefore, the primary objectives of the risk management system at the Company will be to ensure: - all major sources of potential opportunity for and harm to the Company (both existing and potential) are identified, analysed and treated appropriately; - business decisions throughout the Company appropriately balance the risk and reward trade off; - regulatory compliance and integrity in reporting is achieved; and - Senior Management, the Board and investors understand the risk profile of the Company. - 5.4 In line with these objectives, the risk management system will cover: - Operations risk; - Financial reporting; and - Compliance. - 5.5 The Board will review all major strategies and purchases for their impact on the risk facing the Company and make appropriate recommendations to the Board.
-The Company will also undertake an annual review of operations to update its risk profile. - The Board will receive a quarterly report on those areas of risk identified by the Risk Manager.
-In addition, the GMD/GCEO and CFO will provide written assurance that the risk management system is effective, efficient and accurately reflected in the Company's financial statements.
+Therefore, the primary objectives of the risk management system at the Company will be to ensure: - all major sources of potential opportunity for and harm to the Company (both existing and potential) are identified, analysed and treated appropriately;

+- business decisions throughout the Company appropriately balance the risk and reward trade off; - regulatory compliance and integrity in reporting is achieved; - Senior Management, the Board and investors understand the risk profile of the Company and takes responsibilities for the governance of sustainability in the Company including setting the Company's sustainability, priorities and targets; and - Strategic management of material sustainability matters should be driven by Senior Management. - 5.5 In line with these objectives, the risk management system will cover: - Operations risk; - Sustainability risk; - Financial reporting; and - Compliance. - The Board will review all major strategies and purchases for their impact on the risk facing the Company and make appropriate recommendations to the Board.
+The Company will also undertake an annual review of operations to update its risk profile.